As a blogger or a business owner with a WordPress website, you know the power of comments, don't you?

 1) Don't hurry up to delete negative comments

 Negative comments aren't necessarily about spam or trash.
 They also don't mean your content asset is poorly-written or low-performing.
-If you see that an article gets dozens of negative comments but still brings new leads, how can it be ineffective?
+If an article receives dozens of negative comments yet still generates new leads, how can it be ineffective?

-According to statistics, only one in ten consumers visit a website page to leave positive feedback; negative thoughts are 2-3 times more likely to get shared.
+According to statistics, only 1 in 10 consumers visit a website page to leave positive feedback; negative feedback is 2-3 times more likely to be shared.

-If they aren't spammy with tons of irrelevant backlinks or incoherent word salad, the best practice would be to approve and leave them for increasing your article's virality.
+If they aren't spammy with tons of irrelevant backlinks or incoherent word salad, the best practice would be to approve and leave them to increase your article's virality.
 After all, the more reactions it gets, the more users will see it.

-If they are reasonable comments pointing at your mistake or wrong actions, write a reply that will help turn the negativity into a positive experience.
+If they are reasonable comments pointing out your mistakes or missteps, write a reply that helps turn the negativity into a positive experience.
 Check facts, apologize, and revise your content, but remember to thank a reader and say that you appreciate their help.

 2) Be polite and answer questions

 While it might be hard to stay calm and resist the temptation to tell negative commentators where to get off, it's not an option.
-Even if you are right, users will hardly accept your offensive tone of voice.
+Even if you are right, users will hardly accept your offensive tone.

 Always be polite in the comments: Call a commentator by name, keep your reply respectful, and never belittle users for lack of knowledge.